hashicorp/next-mdx-remote/README.md

 ### Caveats

-There's only one caveat here, which is that `import` cannot be used **inside** an MDX file.
+There's only one caveat here, which is that `import` and `export` statements cannot be used **inside** an MDX file.
 If you need to use components in your MDX files, they should be provided as a prop to `<MDXRemote />`.

 Hopefully this makes sense, since in order to work, imports must be relative to a file path, and this library allows content to be loaded from anywhere, rather than only loading local content from a set file path.
+As for exports, the MDX content is treated as data, not a **module**, so there is no way for us to access any value which may be exported from the MDX passed to `next-mdx-remote`.

 ## Security